If you are flying to your next cycling destination, you may be asking: Should I schlep my bike or consider bike rental once I get there?

 And where would we leave these bike boxes whilst traveling around the foreign land?
 The solution seemed to be to bring them with us in our rental car.
 We scoured the Internet for a good deal on one big enough to hold 2 bikes, 2 boxes, 2 suitcases and 2 people.
 The magical car that was big enough was a van, and it was only a couple hundred more to rent than the car.
 We were now up to $470 – still saving more than $500 over renting a bike.
 One can buy a lot of cheese and baguettes and vin rouge for that kind of dough.

-We met a fellow Canadian cyclist, solo traveler, who had no car and no bike.
+In one such ancient mountain town, we met a fellow Canadian cyclist, a solo traveler, who had no car and no bike.
 He had a small duffle bag containing a few bits of clothing and toiletries, pedals, and cycling shoes.
 He was a minimalist, not burdened by 4-wheeled or 2-wheeled vehicles, nor by advice-giving life partners.
 He took trains, and then walked or taxied to his hotels.
 He rented bikes.
-The shops delivered the bikes to his hotels and proceeded to do a professional fittings.
+The shops delivered the bikes to his hotels and proceeded to do a professional fitting.
 The bikes were new or maybe one season old.
 They were well maintained and in tip-top working order.
-He told us all this as he sat lazily sipping a beer, watching us search through our tools (also schlepped across the ocean) in search of the elusive 5mm Allen key to complete reassembling our bikes.
+He told us all this as he sat lazily sipping a beer, watching us search through our tools (also schlepped across the ocean) in search of an elusive 5mm Allen key to complete reassembling our bikes.

 What a sucker this guy was, wasting his money!
-He had missed the added adventure of disassembling, transporting, and reassembling his bike, not to mention the cool factor of driving a minivan in a country sized for Smart cars and motorcycles.
-But was there maybe some method to his madness?
+He had missed the added adventure of disassembling, transporting, and reassembling his bike, not to mention the cool factor of learning to park a minivan in a mini spot on a maxi slope.
+But was there perhaps some method to his madness?
 I concede there may be times when renting beats schlepping.